overblog/GraphQLBundle/docs/annotations/annotations-reference.md

 Optional attributes:

 -   **targetType** : The GraphQL type to attach the field to.
-It must be a mutation. (by default, it'll be the root Mutation type of the default schema).
+It must be a mutation. (by default, it'll be the root Mutation type of the default schema. see [Default Schema](../definitions/schema.md#default-schema)).

 Example: